demos1981/-backend-vercel/README.md

 types/: Defines reusable TypeScript types and enums. utils/: Contains utility functions and classes, such as the AppError class for centralized error handling. index.ts: The main entry point of the application, where the server is initialized and started.

+## Connest to Redis DB

+Connecting to redis for saves token.